Islandora/documentation/docs/user-documentation/media.md

 ## Derivatives

-Islandora generates derivatives based on Media Use term selected for a Media and the Model of the node that owns it.
+Islandora generates derivatives based on the Media Use term selected for a Media and the Model of the node that owns it.
 All of this is configurable using Context.

 By default, derivatives are generated from Media with the "Original Files" term selected.
 When an Original File is uploaded, if the node that